TJB543/hub/README.md

 # hub
-This is the hub to al of both Louis Siret's, and Tobey Bell's games, and experiences for you to enjoy, such as "Bring your brolly"(Tobey Bell), "Flavoball"(Louis Siret)
+This is the hub to all of both Louis Siret's, and Tobey Bell's games, and experiences for you to enjoy, such as "Bring your brolly"(Tobey Bell), "Flavoball"(Louis Siret)